 Install blocks on the base course with the Batter Indicator pointing Forward, leading to the corner.
+Remove the Lateral Lock ensuring the standard block is flush with the corner block.

-Commence second course by placing a standard block in the alternate direction.
+Commence second course by placing a corner block in the alternate direction, with the Batter Groove engaged.
 Place standard blocks to complete the course, ensuring the Batter Indicator points Forward.